Niuskir/orbitals/README.md

 To install the Extension in Blender search Youtube for "How to install an Extension in Blender".

-After installing the Extension in Blender:
+After installing the Extension in Blender do the following:
-1) Change 3D Viewport and Camera object "Clip End" options to 5000
+1) Change 3D Viewport and Camera Clip Ends options to 5000
 2) Change Blender Render Engine to EEVEE
+3) Open System Console Window (Window > Toggle System Console).
+The system console will show the execution progress of the Extension.

 What this Extension does: